|

 Center and Left image).
 Common target points in the Center image are

 used for two stereo pairs.
-Calculation of Random

-DEM Triplet matched points data were used for producing DEM.
+Triplet matched points data were used for producing DEM.
 Random

 DEM is obtained from three dimensional coordinates of matched points.